How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 However, the majority of privately performed checks will only go back 7 years, even those for state employers like Bowling Green University will only screen employees for the last 7 years of criminal history.

-Many of those asking, do felonies go away after 7 years are mostly concerned with if they need to mention felony convictions when asked if they are older than 7 years.
+Many of those asking, if felonies go away after 7 years are mostly concerned with if they need to mention felony convictions when asked if they are older than 7 years.

 The truth is that not mentioning a criminal conviction when asked is never a good idea, even for individuals who are fairly certain that it will not show up on a background check.